dudetracey/66DaysOfData/README.md

 ## Day 50
 Today I reviewed solutions to several Seaborn graphing exercises.
 I made a few errors in setting up a FacetGrid, but the rest were very precise!

+## Day 51
+Data visualization in Pandas - it is simple, but not as customizable as Seaborn.